icarus-initiative/organization_core/2nd_expedition_smart_contracts_guidelines.md

-# Icarus Initiative - 1st Expedition Wallet Guidelines
+# Icarus Initiative - 1st Expedition Solana Program Guidelines

 Tags: #icarus #2ndexpedition #smartcontracts #guidelines

-- Document version 1.1 (2021-10-03)
+- Document version 1.2 (2021-10-08)

 ---

 ## Introduction

-> The objective of the expedition is to work with smart contracts and Anchor framework.
+> The objective of the expedition is to work with smart contracts (called Programs in Solana) and Anchor framework.
 A potential project idea is to to make a time delayed escrow transaction.
 After user A deposits a good and user B deposits currency, the program will release the items to the parties after a certain amount of time determined by the users (5 minutes, 1 hour, 1 day, etc).

 ---